annadatska/annadatska/README.md

 #### EPAM Systems, Performance Analyst, 2021 - 2023
-  London Stock Exchange Group.
   Project in Financial Domain.
 Solution for financial market that contains of big number of backend systems with various financial data and desktop and web solution created from compositions of number separate web applications with common UI and flows.
   My primary focus was on client-side and server-side performance testing, analyzing loading time, performance metrics, memory utilization CPU usage etc.
   Key responsibilities:
   - Developing performance testing scenarios in terms of real user behavior to evaluate the system's performance and identify potential issues that may impact performance.